 2020 Toyota Corolla

-While the 2020 Corolla sedan has earned a Top Safety Pick award from the IIHS, we’ll hold on a rating until we see some scores from the NHTSA.
-(Read more about how we rate cars.)
+While the 2020 Corolla sedan has earned a Top Safety Pick award from the IIHS and five stars from the NHTSA.

 Blind-spot monitors can be fitted to some Corollas, including the LE sedan and CVT-equipped SE.
 The feature comes standard on XSE and XLE cars, but can’t be had at all on manual-shift SE Corollas or on the L sedan.